Guide to Breathing Problems in Brachycephalic Dogs

 Brachycephalic dog breeds – or short-nosed breeds, are those which typically have a relatively broad and shortened face or skull, with the resulting distortion of the soft tissue structures involved in breathing causing the dog to experience breathing problems.
 Brachycephalic means short-headed.

 Brachycephalic airway syndrome (BAS) is a condition that is more common with short-muzzled, flat faced dogs.
 Commonly affected breeds include;

 - Shih tzu

 - Boston terrier

-The first two components, nasal stenosis and elongated soft palate, increase the negative pressure during breathing that results in chronic inflammation and swelling within the upper respiratory tract and leads to eversion of the laryngeal saccules and collapse of the larynx.
+Together, nasal stenosis and an elongated soft palate, increase the negative pressure during breathing which results in chronic inflammation and swelling within the upper respiratory tract, leading to eversion of the laryngeal saccules and collapse of the larynx.

-Surgery – to widen the nostril openings and therefore increase airflow, and shorten the long soft palate – should ideally be performed between six and 12 months of age before any secondary changes have occurred.
+In dogs predisposed to brachycephalic airway syndrome, surgery to improve the condition involves widening the nostril openings to increase airflow.
+Surgery can also shorten the long soft palate.
+This procedure should ideally be performed between six and 12 months of age before any secondary changes have occurred.

 Our protocol at Sydney Animal Hospitals is to widen the nostrils and/or shorten the soft palate of these patients at the time of desexing or before two years of age.
 These procedures will often make a significant difference to these pets’ ability to breathe in the long term and prevent any secondary components from developing.

 We often recommend nostril widening at the time of desexing as this single procedure has been shown to make a significant improvement in air flow, and is easily done at the same time as the desexing while your pet is already having a procedure performed under a general anaesthetic.